 Pinheiro Neto has been at the pinnacle of Brazil’s elite firms since the birth of the country’s legal market.
-In fact, the development of Brazil's dynamic, fiercely competitive and increasingly institutionalised market is in many ways connected to the driving force of this legal practice, which was established by founding partner José Martins Pinheiro Neto in São Paulo in 1942.
-For many years, Pinheiro Neto was the school for the best and most successful lawyers in the country, shaping many who went on to found what have become today’s top law firms.
+In fact, this law firm, which was founded by José Martins Pinheiro Neto in São Paulo in 1942, has been a driving force for the development of Brazil's dynamic, fiercely competitive and increasingly institutionalised legal market.
+For many years, Pinheiro Neto was the training ground for the best and most successful lawyers in the country, shaping many who went on to found what have become today’s top law firms.
 The outfit’s sense of tradition is one side of the coin; the other is its capacity to drive forward innovative legal work.

-Pinheiro Neto constantly breaks new ground.
-Not long ago, it became the first Brazilian Elite firm to have a permanent office in Japan – one of Brazil’s largest foreign investors – having nurtured close relationships with Japanese clients since the 1970s.
-Companies from the heavy industries and financial, automotive and pharmaceutical sectors have relied on the practice time and again for key investments in Brazil.
-The list includes newcomers, such as prominent start-up and technology investor Softbank.
+With an extraordinary ability to adapt to new markets, Pinheiro Neto constantly breaks ground.
+It is the first Brazilian elite firm to have a permanent office in Japan – one of Brazil’s largest foreign investors – having nurtured close relationships with Japanese clients since the 1970s.
+Companies from the heavy industries as well as from the financial, automotive, paper and healthcare sectors have relied on the practice time and again for key investments in Brazil.
 Pinheiro Neto’s Tokyo office was inaugurated shortly after the outfit opened its office in Palo Alto – again the first Brazilian legal service to do so.

 Pinheiro Neto’s growth strategy means that it only lets into the partnership those who have spent enough time at the practice to fully absorb its way of operating – indeed, 90% of its partners went all the way from trainee to equity partner.
 Such a model leaves little room for lateral recruitment at the senior level.
-This is deliberate: senior associate hires are rare, while partner recruitment is unheard of.
+This is deliberate: senior associate and counsel hires are rare, while partner recruitment is unheard of.
 In a highly unusual move, the practice added a former Administrative Council for Economic Defence (CADE) prosecutor as counsel to its antitrust team in 2022 – this was its third counsel hire ever.
-Overall, this strategy puts Pinheiro Neto on the other side of the fence from many of its local counterparts, which have grown – sometimes rapidly – by absorbing newcomers, but this decision has paid off in spades.

-The length of time each partner has spent at Pinheiro Neto translates into a level of cohesion that is exceptionally unique.
-Indeed, at the practice, partnership is synonymous with stability.
-Rarely does a partner leave unless they are retiring, and no rival has lured a partner from this firm yet.
+The length of time each partner has spent at Pinheiro Neto translates into a level of cohesion that is exceptional.
+Indeed, the partnership is synonymous with stability at this firm.
+Rarely does a partner leave unless they are retiring (three partners retired in 2022), and no rival has lured a partner from this firm yet.
 This security is a result of numerous factors, including a one-vote-per-partner rule, absolute internal transparency towards partner compensation and decision-making, and the sense of accomplishment attached to belonging to this distinctive inner circle.
 The appeal of these factors is what helped Pinheiro Neto become the first legal service in Latin America to reach the 100-equity-partner mark – a feat indeed.

-According to the study, ‘Who Represents Latin America's Biggest Companies,’ published by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Pinheiro Neto represents 47 of the 100 largest corporates in the region.
-That makes it one of the three most popular legal service providers among this client base in the entire region.
-Its impressively broad list of clientele includes big names such as Petrobras, Vale, Ecopetrol, FEMSA, Braskem, Cargill, Cosan, Facebook, Telefônica, Natura and Suzano – among many others.
+What’s more, according to the study, “Who Represents Latin America's Biggest Companies”, published by the Latin American Corporate Counsel Association (LACCA), which is affiliated to Latin Lawyer, Pinheiro Neto represents a significant majority (70 of the 100) of the largest companies in the region.
+Unsurprisingly, that makes it the most popular legal service provider among this client base in the entire region.
+Its impressively broad list of clientele includes big names such as Vale, JBS, Ecopetrol, FEMSA, Grupo Ultra, Cargill, Cosan, Facebook, Amazon, América Móvil, Natura and Suzano – among many others.

 The success of Pinheiro Neto’s model is evidenced palpably: client trust.
-The outfit is known for providing a safe harbour for legal departments handling the most sensitive matters.
-It has a reputation for its impeccable ethics – long before its competitors, it implemented strict internal governance checks and balances.
+The firm is known for providing a safe harbour for legal departments handling the most sensitive matters.
+It has a reputation for its impeccable ethics – long before its competitors did, it implemented strict internal governance checks and balances.

 Pinheiro Neto modernised its management structures earlier than any of its competitors, gradually adopting a system of partner collaboration that has proved to be both profitable and fair.
 The one-vote-per-partner system – no matter their seniority – assures that every partner has a say.
 In other words, the firm invests a lot of time in decision-making.
 The consequence of such a democratic structure means that major arrangements can take longer to finalise.
 However, more than simply reaching a majority, this system puts a huge emphasis on building consensus as well as shared and deeply rooted goals and strategies.

 For all its leading practice and forward-thinking culture, there is one aspect in which Pinheiro Neto lags behind other firms in the market.
-Of its 114 partners, only 18 are women (around 16%).
+Of its 117 partners, only 19 are women (around 16%).
 Pinheiro Neto is adamant about its meritocratic career path; its evaluations for promotion are clear and considered, to a great extent, to be fair too.
 Yet that fails to explain why so few of those promoted to partner are women.
-However, there are signs that it is serious about addressing this gap.
-Between 33% and 40% of lawyers in the two most recent partner promotion rounds have been women.
-The firm is also working to retain more women as they move up the career ladder.
-There is an internal committee focused on gender equality issues that is structured into sub-groups so that junior, mid-level and senior associates can discuss specific challenges and bring them to partners’ attention, a reflection of the varying issues that women face at various points in their careers.
+However, there are signs that it is addressing this gap.
+About a third of lawyers in the two most recent partner promotion rounds have been women.
+The firm has a diversity committee and, following advice from an external consultancy, it has hired a full-time professional focusing on diversity at the practice.
+This has led to a complete X-ray of the firm’s diversity and inclusion initiatives, and clearer coordination of the policies addressing these matters.
+The diversity committee contains sub-groups so that junior, mid-level and senior associates can discuss specific challenges and bring them to their partners’ attention, a reflection of the varying issues that women face at various points in their careers.
 A mentoring programme is intended to connect female associates with more senior role models.
 The parental leave scheme includes extended leave for both parents (including for same-gender couples), part-time work, a lactation room and daycare assistance.
-Women on maternity leave now receive a bonus based on the average of the previous semester’s bonus.
+Women on family leave now receive a bonus based on the average of the previous semester’s bonus.

-Managing partner Alexandre Bertoldi continues to oversee the practice, but as of late 2020, he is joined by corporate and M&A partner Fernando Meira.
-Meira will shadow Bertoldi until the end of 2022 before taking over the reins of daily strategic affairs, with Bertoldi moving to a chair role at the start of 2023.
-Both sit on the steering committee that also features Bruno Balduccini, Fernando dos Santos Zorzo, Francisco Werneck Maranhão, Giuliano Colombo, Henry Sztutman, José Mauro Decoussau Machado, Luiz Roberto Peroba, Vânia Marques Ribeiro and Vicente Coelho Araujo.
+Former managing partner Alexandre Bertoldi became chairman in 2023, while Fernando Alves Meira is the firm’s new managing partner.
+Meira has shadowed Bertoldi over the past few years.
+Both sit on the steering committee that also features Bruno Balduccini, Fernando Zorzo, Francisco Werneck Maranhão, Giuliano Colombo, Henry Sztutman, José Mauro Decoussau Machado, Luiz Roberto Peroba, Vânia Marques Ribeiro and Vicente Coelho Araújo.